publishpress/Twig/README.rst

-Twig, the flexible, fast, and secure template language for PHP
+Twig, the flexible, fast, and secure template language for PHP.
+(PublishPress prefixed version)
 ==============================================================

 Twig is a template language for PHP, released under the new BSD license (code